upperdim/raycaster/README.md

 # Raycaster
-Raycaster from scratch in C &amp; SDL 2.
+Raycaster from scratch in C and SDL2.

 ![screenshot](img/rotate.GIF)